Return of the Queen Tour

-Return Of The Queen Tour is a headlining tour by American rapper Lil' Kim.
+Return of the Queen Tour is a headlining tour by American rapper Lil' Kim.
 The tour, her first since 2010, was launched in support of her promotional singles and to mark her return to the music scene.
 The tour was first announced in April, 2012.
 In May, 2012, it was announced that Kim would return to South Africa for 3 dates starting in September.
 It would mark her second time performing there following her 2011 performance at ZARfest.
 However, in July, 2012, the company responsible for organising the shows, Hunnypot Entertainment, announced that the dates had been cancelled.

-In total the tour had 22 shows around North America and grossed over $6 million.
+In total the tour had 22 shows around North America and grossed over $290k per show.

 Background

 After the release of her first promotional single, "If You Love Me" in February, 2012, Kim returned to the spotlight with a performance on Rip the Runway, as well as appearances on MTV's RapFix and Sucka Free.
 On April 22, the first 11 dates of the tour were announced, with the remaining dates added the following month.
 She announced the tour via Twitter, saying "#TeamLilKim I can't stay on long.
 Got 2 get back 2 the Studio.
 Love U guys & can't wait to see U on the Tour !!!!"

 The tour bus Kim used was designed, printed & installed in less than 30 hours.